livingdocsIO/documentation/content/guides/integrations/print/index.md

 ---
 title: Print Integration
 description: Print Integration with WoodWing Studio
 weight: 4
 ---

 ## Motivation

 Livingdocs is often used as an editor for both online and print publications in a so-called content-first (or even online-first) workflow.
 A simple workflow just exports the Livingdocs article to a print system whenever a publish is performed.
-We have an open-source example for a serverless app that builds upon a Livingdocs webhook and exports to WoodWing Studio: [https://github.com/livingdocsIO/livingdocs-to-woodwing-exporter](https://github.com/livingdocsIO/livingdocs-to-woodwing-exporter)
+We have an open-source example for a serverless app that builds upon a Livingdocs webhook and exports to WoodWing Studio:

+{{< github "livingdocsIO/livingdocs-to-woodwing-exporter"
+  "Exporter from Livingdocs to WoodWing Studio" >}}

 Sometimes, a simple export is not enough for the editors.
 For this use case we have built-in support for:
 - choosing a layout (e.g. InDesign template) from the print system
 - previewing that layout in the preview window next to a Livingdocs article (actual print system rendering)

 With this system, editors can see how their article will be displayed in print (linebreaks, overflow, etc.) while they are writing in Livingdocs.
-An example of this workflow is shown in this video: [https://vimeo.com/456695030](https://vimeo.com/456695030)
+An example of this workflow is shown in this video:

+{{< vimeo id="456695030" class="video-wrapper" >}}

 ## Print system support